deep-spin/SSHN/README.md

 # [ICML 2024] Sparse and Structured Hopfield Networks
-Official implementation of paper **Sparse and Structured Hopfield Networks**.
+Official implementation of the paper **Sparse and Structured Hopfield Networks** accepted at International Conference on Machine Learning, 2024.

 *Saul Santos*, *Vlad Niculae*, *Daniel McNamee* and *André Martins*